 In 2009, she assumed the role of Senior Vice President, Federal Services and Business Development, in which she focused on advancing Goodwill’s mission-related business development through innovative programs and services, organizational change, talent development and oversight of Goodwill’s full-service staffing agency.
 In addition, Jackie has been the recipient of several awards over her career, including the Robert E. and Charlotte Watkins Award for Mission Advancement from Goodwill Industries International in 2007.

-Jackie is responsible for the largest Goodwill in North America with nearly 100 locations and 67 Goodwill Store & Donation Centers.
-The organization provides an array of services and programs for individuals with barriers to employment.
+Jackie is responsible for the largest Goodwill organization in North America with nearly 90 locations and over 5,000 employees.
 Goodwill delivers on its mission - Connecting people to work.
-Preparing people for life. - through diverse operations, including workforce development programs, supportive services, a robust retail operation that includes a network of 73 Goodwill Store & Donation Centers and eCommerce operations,, commercial laundry and linen services, federal contract work at Naval Station Great Lakes, and TalentBridge, a full-service staffing agency.
+Preparing people for life. - through diverse operations, including workforce development programs, supportive services, a robust retail operation that includes a network of 73 Goodwill Store & Donation Centers and eCommerce operations,, commercial laundry and linen services, federal contract work at Naval Station Great Lakes, and TalentBridge, a full-service staffing and recruiting agency.